yuriy-budiyev/sketches/README.md

 # Sketches

-Android gallery app based on Compose, Coil and Media3
+Android gallery app based on Compose, Coil and Media3.

+Note that Compose debug builds can be laggy.